 Certificates in International Affairs, National Security, and Intelligence

-The Institute awards students a Certificate of Graduate Study upon successful completion of 20 credit hours (five courses) in one of the following areas of specialization: American Foreign Policy; Comparative Political Culture; Conflict Prevention; Corporate Statecraft; Counterintelligence; Counterterrorism; Cyber Statecraft; Economic Statecraft; Homeland Security; Intelligence; International Politics; National Security Affairs; Nonviolent Conflict; Peace Building, Stabilization, and Humanitarian Affairs; Public Diplomacy and Strategic Influence; Strategic Communication; and Strategic Soft Power.
+The Institute awards students a Certificate of Graduate Study upon successful completion of 20 credit hours (five courses) in one of the following areas of specialization: American Foreign Policy; Comparative Political Culture; Conflict Prevention; Corporate Statecraft; Counterintelligence; Counterterrorism; Cyber Statecraft; Economic Statecraft; Homeland Security; Intelligence; International Politics; National Security Affairs; Nonviolent Conflict; Peace Building, Stabilization, and Humanitarian Affairs; Public Diplomacy and Strategic Influence; Strategic Communication; Strategic Soft Power; and Statecraft (Online).

 This certificate is designed to provide an understanding both of the moral and philosophical principles underlying U.S. foreign policy as well as the history of its conduct since America became a world power.
 The program also covers selected policy issues.